Employers

 Workplace policies and procedures

-Public Service Act – New Zealand Legislation(external link)
+Public Service Act 2020 No 40 (as at 01 July 2024), Public Act 1 Obligation to notify vacancies – New Zealand Legislation(external link)

 Describing the job

-At a minimum, the employee has to have a description of their work in their employment agreement.
-You are more likely to find the best person if you and the applicants have a clear idea of what the job involves and what type of skills, experience, and attributes you are looking for.
+When advertising a job, it makes sense to provide a clear description of the role so applicants know what you’re looking for.
+You are more likely to find the right person if you and the applicants understand what the job involves and what skills, experience and attributes are required.

 How to hire - Guide for employers [PDF, 805 KB]